Reindeer Encounters & Sleigh Rides

 One of our favourite reindeer experiences is at Menesjarvi where you will travel out with a reindeer herder via snowmobile pulled sled in search of his herd.
 He will then call the reindeer in for food and you can then enjoy watching them appear through the trees as they eagerly await their food.

 At Torassieppi, not only will you be staying in the grounds of a farm, but you can also meet the resident reindeer who live nearby and enjoy the small onsite museum.

-Reindeer sleigh rides such as those included in our Jeris and Luosto multi activity trips are always popular with children and whilst the sleigh will sadly not fly through the air, being pulled across the snow in a reindeer pulled sled is always a great shared family experience.
-With our tailor made options at Jeris and Luosto, there is also an evening reindeer safari that can be added, combining reindeer and Northern Lights.
+Reindeer sleigh rides such as those included in our Jeris multi activity trips are always popular with children and whilst the sleigh will sadly not fly through the air, being pulled across the snow in a reindeer pulled sled is always a great shared family experience.
+With our tailor made options at Jeris and Harriniva, there is also an evening reindeer safari that can be added, combining reindeer and Northern Lights.